dynamsoft-docs/barcode-reader-docs-js/programming/javascript/api-reference/BarcodeScanner-v9.0.0.md

 Turns on the torch/flashlight if the current camera supports it.

-> At present, this method only works in Edge, Chrome and other Chromium-based browsers (Firefox is not supported).
-Also, it should be called when a camera is open.
+> This method should be called when the camera is turned on.
+Note that it only works with Chromium-based browsers such as Edge and Chrome on Windows or Android.
+Other browsers such as Firefox or Safari are not supported.
+Note that all browsers on iOS (including Chrome) use WebKit as the rendering engine and are not supported.

 ```typescript
 turnOnTorch(): Promise<void>